In this new series, we take on various watch-related questions, which have been googled by a large number of people.

 When it shatters, it falls out, and it no longer provides even basic protection for the dial.
 A sapphire crystal is expensive to replace.

 I’m afraid that of the hand-wound Speedies, there isn’t anything smaller than the Pro or the FOiS.
 So, you’re out of luck if 48mm from lug-to-lug is too much for you.

 In terms of the diameter, there’s the 39.7mm “First Omega in Space” reissue of the ref.
 CK 2998, but the lug-to-lug size in both the 42mm and the 39.7mm is the same, at 48mm.
 You can read more about that in this article.

 Well, of the relatively recent models, there’s the Speedmaster Racing, with a column-wheel version of the Valjoux 7750, smaller than the hand-wound Pro.

 There’s a Speedmaster Racing with the cal.
 9900, without the big crystal fitted in the case back that the 9300s used to have.
 However, the diameter is 44.25mm, with a lug-to-lug size of something like 50mm.
 One thing, though, they all have a sapphire crystal.

 From older models, you can try the Speedmaster Reduced, which will give you the Speedmaster Pro looks, a hesalite crystal, and in a smaller size (which is connected to the point about size issues).
 Then again, it has a modular chronograph movement based on the ETA 2892, opinions about which are mixed, especially in terms of servicing.
-The Omega service centre has been known to swap out the whole module now and then.
+The Omega service center has been known to swap out the whole module now and then.